 Protection of the Environment and the Planet

-Protection of the environment, nature and the planet, is core to Room & Board’s business practices and philosophies.
-Vendor partners must comply with all applicable environmental laws, regulations and standards, such as requirements regarding chemical and waste management and disposal, recycling, industrial wastewater treatment and discharge, air emissions controls, environmental permits and environmental reporting.
-Room & Board also encourages each vendor partner to find and implement additional improvements to reduce their carbon footprint and their overall impact on our environment and the planet.
-To do so, vendor partners should assess the environmental impact of their business practices and develop specific policies and goals to reduce or mitigate those impacts.
+Protection of the environment, nature, and the planet is core to Room & Board’s business practices and philosophies.
+Vendors must comply with all applicable environmental laws, regulations and standards, such as requirements regarding chemical and waste management and disposal, recycling, industrial wastewater treatment and discharge, air emissions controls, environmental permits and environmental reporting.
+Room & Board also encourages each vendor to find and implement additional improvements to reduce their carbon footprint and their overall impact on our environment and the planet.
+To do so, vendors should assess the environmental impact of their business practices and develop specific policies and goals to reduce or mitigate those impacts.

 Ethical Business and Conflicts of Interest